ebotbesong/Control-Systems-in-C/README.md

 # Control-Systems-in-C
-This is a implementation of control systems using c programming language.
-Coming soon...
+This project demonstrates implementation of control systems in the C programming language.
+We start we the simple control modeling of a DC motor with the C programming language.